Home Battery Storage Cost in the UK: 2026 Prices, Installation & Payback

 This is the obvious one.
 More storage means a higher price.

-Some batteries come with the inverter built in.
+Some batteries come with an inverter built in.
 Others need one separately.

 This is where prices can differ even if two people choose the exact same battery.